MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 [!INCLUDE[production-ready-preview-dynamics365](includes/production-ready-preview-dynamics365.md)]

-This article explains how to use chat with Copilot to get answers about your company data and assistance with tasks and information.​
+This article explains how to use chat with Copilot to get answers about your company data and assistance with tasks and a subject matter.​

 ## About chat with Copilot